 - Networking and cooperation between people, organizations, infrastructures: Smart City Zurich promotes internal and external interaction across borders between service departments and the city administration, the population, business, science, and culture.
 In this way, digital opportunities promote the participation of the people and the shared use of infrastructures.

 - Availability, self-determination, and protection in dealing with data: Smart City Zurich develops a reliable and open data infrastructure.
 City administration data and information should be available to the public.
-So, when dealing with personal data, data protection, and informational self-determination have top priority.
+So, when dealing with personal data, data protection, and informational self-determination have top priorities.

 - Innovation and agile developments: Smart City Zurich supports the agility of the city with a view to accelerated technological change.
-Innovative approaches are tested in experimental open spaces, in pilot projects or LivingLabs.
+Innovative approaches are tested in experimental open spaces, in pilot projects, or LivingLabs.
 Promising solutions are recognized early and can be implemented.

 Next years of Smart City Zurich strategy

 For the next few years, the city council has three strategic priorities in the Smart City area.
 Future forms of integrated public mobility.
 Social and technical trends, such as the sharing economy, individualization, digital booking platforms, electric mobility, and automated driving which are already changing the mobility market today.